ArguelBenoit/BONES/README.md

 # Compile source code

 *Two versions can be deployed with the same code source, one for firefox, and another for chrome/chromium.
-The public folders updated following the various commands are ./firefox and ./chrome*
+The dist folders created following the various commands are ./firefox and ./chrome*

 ## Development